NicoZweifel/DBInline/README.md

   commands and also pool different Databases together in the code.

 - Contains various wrappers/static methods/overloads for different Database use-cases.

-- Insert Into From Wrapper is not yet tested.

 - Rollbacks/Disposing is handled in the background.